makedin/AI-Model-Juggler/README.md

 ## Usage

 The program requires a configuration file called ```config.json``` to be present.
 Editing the configuration is the only way to affect the behavior of the program.
 Once the configuration file has been set up, simply run ```python main.py```.
+Alternatively, the program may be run with a command line argument ```--config <file>``` to make it use a different configuration.

 Example config.json:
 ```json